-We will not release information about the status of an application until the applications have been reviewed and all deliberations are concluded.
-We expect to notify both successful and unsuccessful applicants of the final decisions by July 2021.
+IMLS will not release information about the status of an application until the applications have been processed and all deliberations are concluded.
+IMLS expects to notify both successful and unsuccessful applicants of the final decisions by July 2022.

 F. Award Administration Information